An introduction to the unique town of Matera

-Things to do in Matera
+How to spend two days in Matera

-- Stay overnight, preferably in a converted cave dwelling, and wander Matera’s cobblestone streets after dark as the Sassi District is transformed when lit up at night
+- Stay overnight, preferably in a converted cave dwelling, and wander Matera’s cobblestone streets after dark as the Sassi District is transformed when lit up at night.

-- Visit the Chiesa dei Santi Pietro e Paolo sitting on the edge of a ravine along with several of Matera’s other historic buildings
+- Visit the Chiesa dei Santi Pietro e Paolo sitting on the edge of a ravine along with several of Matera’s other historic buildings.

 - Find one of the many vantage points for indescribable views of the Sassi District.
-My favourite spots for viewing Sassi Barisano were along Via Duomo or outside the Matera Cathedral
+My favourite spots for viewing Sassi Barisano were along Via Duomo or outside the Matera Cathedral.

-- Stroll along Via Del Corso in the newer part of the city with (or without) a gelato for people watching
+- Stroll along Via Del Corso in the newer part of the city with (or without) a gelato for people watching.

 Tips for visiting Matera

 - You may be approached by unregistered tour guides soliciting tours.
-You can politely refuse their services and they will likely move onto the next group of people
+You can politely refuse their services and they will likely move onto the next group of people.

 Getting to Matera

 Located in the Basilicata Region, Matera is easily reached from Bari via the regional train line Ferrovie Appulo Lucane.
 The regional train, which is different to the national Trenitalia train service, departs from a station adjacent to Bari’s main train station – Bari Centrale.
 The trip from Bari to Matera takes approximately 1.5 hours and the train station is located next to Matera’s new town.

 Be careful if travelling to or from Matera on a Sunday or public holiday.
 The regional train does not run on these days and is replaced by a bus.
-This happened to us and the 1.5 hour bus ride turned into a 2+ hour bus ride through several towns on its way from Bari to Matera, after a four hour layover in Bari waiting for the regional bus.
+We were travelling on a Sunday and the 1.5 hour bus ride turned into a 2+ hour bus ride through several towns on its way from Bari to Matera.
+And this was after a four hour layover in Bari waiting for the regional bus.

 Staying in Matera

-The room was very large with the bed located on the second level loft.
-The apartment had a balcony with amazing views of the Sassi and the Cathedral and a had a kitchen (though we ate out for each meal).
-The B&B also had a attached restaurant where breakfast is served each morning.
-We ate dinner there one night and had a lovely meal, the owner gave us (too much) wine and he told us the history of the cave, the restoration and life in general in the Sassi.
+The room was very large, with the bed located in the loft.
+The small balcony provided amazing views of the Sassi and the Cathedral.
+The apartment also had a kitchen (though we ate out for each meal).
+The B&B’s attached restaurant is where breakfast is served each morning.
+We ate dinner there one night and had a lovely meal.
+The owner gave us (too much) wine and told us about the history of the cave, the restoration and life in general in the Sassi.
 I would highly recommend it as a central location in the heart of Sassi Barisano.